 Numbers don’t tell us everything, and at the end of the day, the rider experience is often the most important factor.
 Both the GoTrax XR Elite and the GoTrax G4 are solid e scooter platforms and may suit your needs.
 If you want a cheaper GoTrax model that still does the job, check out our review if the GoTrax gxl v2.

 That said, the GoTrax G4 is a newer scooter, and many riders feel that it improves on the overall ride experience compared to the XR Elite.
 Both of these GoTrax scooters will perform well in urban settings.
 As for the great outdoors, these aren’t really off-road scooters.
 Out of the two, the GoTrax G4 provides the best ride experience on rough surfaces.

 The G4’s larger 10″ air filled tires offer a smoother ride and better handling in many conditions.
 If your town has rough roads or it rains a lot, leaving surfaces slick, the G4 may offer a smoother, safer commuting experience.

 Electric scooters often struggle with hills.
-This is especially true if you’re buying an entry level electric kick scooter for adults.
+This is especially true if you’re buying an entry-level electric kick scooter for adults.
 The G4 features solid hill climb speeds, and while it will slow with steep inclines, you’ll still zip past a lot of other scooters and maybe even a bike or two.
 The XR Elite struggles with steep hills.
 You’ll likely make it to the top so long as you have the charge, but it may take a while.
 Both are rated for up to 15 degrees.

 Both of these electric scooters for adults feature dual braking systems.
 Unfortunately, the G4 could use some improvement in the braking department.
 The G4 features a 36 pound rear disk brake.
 Activated by a hand lever, the G4’s brakes can bring you from 15 mph to zero in about 20 feet.
-Also, for us, we started to have a squeaky brake after the 50 mile mark.
+Also, for us, we started to have a squeaky brake after the 50-mile mark.

 The G4’s considerably stopping distance means a rider needs to be very careful and aware of their surroundings.
 Quite simply, this scooter may not brake as well as other models you’ve ridden on.
 If you fail to take that into account, you may end up in an accident.
 The XR Elite also features a rear disc brake and can usually bring you from 15 miles per hour to zero in around 15 feet.

 It’s hard to say just why the XR Elite is able to outperform the G4, but when it comes to stopping, the XR Elite takes the cake.
 Both the G4 and XR Elite offer regenerative braking.
-However, in practice you won’t recover much juice for the battery.
+However, in practice, you won’t recover much juice for the battery.

 The GoTrax G4 is a confident, responsive motorized scooter, and offers solid performance all the way up to the maximum speed.
-If you’re in 20 mile per hour mode, acceleration throughout the ride is generally much quicker with the G4 compared to the XR Elite.
+If you’re in 20 miles per hour mode, acceleration throughout the ride is generally much quicker with the G4 compared to the XR Elite.

 The XR Elite offers overall steady acceleration and takes about 8 seconds to hit 15 miles per hour.
 However, you may not feel too confident around cars.
 Some other scooters will also accelerate past you.

 The G4’s max speed, 20 miles per hour, is higher than the XR Elite’s versus max speed of 15.5 mph.
 The maximum speed difference is quite palatable on the road.
 With the G4 you can often zoom past bicyclists and others on the pathway.
 While with the XR Elite, you’re often not the fastest on the pavement.
 Still, over 15 mph feels pretty quick on an electric scooter in my opinion.

 Portability and Weight

 Next up on our GoTrax XR Elite vs. GoTrax G4 comparison is weight and portability.
-Both scooters are quite portable and you probably won’t struggle lugging them up a few flights of stairs.
+Both scooters are quite portable and you probably won’t struggle to lug them up a few flights of stairs.
 That said, the XR Elite is a bit lighter at 32 pounds compared to the G4’s 36 pounds.

 In real-world usage, however, those few extra pounds probably won’t make much of a difference.
 Not bad for e scooter riders that are larger and need the 220 lb. total weight capacity.
 Both the G4 and XR Elite make for a nice foldable electric scooter.
 In fact, the G4 can be folded up in just 5 seconds.
 However, the handlebars on neither scooter fold up.

 Maximum ranges were outlined above and the GoTrax G4 clearly has the XR Elite beaten on paper.
-As many scooterdrivers will tell you, however, real world max ranges often fail to match up with the paper stats.
+As many scooter drivers will tell you, however, real-world max ranges often fail to match up with the paper stats.
 That’s true for both the XR Elite and G4.
 You probably won’t be getting 25 miles a charge all the time on the G4, and 18.6 miles on the XR Elite is hard to hit as well.

 Still, the G4 will typically have longer battery life.
 Even though the G4 is more swift and offers better acceleration, it also achieves a longer range.
 The G4 makes for a good entry-level long-range electric scooter.
 Riders should keep in mind that many scooters simply don’t go that far on a single charge.
 Zipping across campus is often no problem.
 A long trek across town may leave you stranded or in need of a charge on your way back.

 Both the XR Elite and the G4 offer excellent build quality, especially at their respective price points.
-Generally speaking, GoTrax offers a great motorized scooter with great build quality for the price.
+Generally speaking, GoTrax offers a great motorized scooter with the great build quality for the price.
 The XR Elite does feature some plastic bits that might break with rough handling or during a wipe-out.
 Still, it’s a sturdy scooter and will likely survive some tumbles.

-The GoTrax G4 feels more premium from the get go.
+The GoTrax G4 feels more premium from the get-go.
 Construction is very solid and you can tell that the engineers at GoTrax are serious about improving their products.
 The G4’s kickstand, by the way, is exceptionally strong.
 Both models are great for commuting and offer a solid deck, although the G4’s is a bit smaller and for some riders, it might feel more cramped.
 Both decks offer good grip.

-The G4 offers an advanced security setting, including a four digit combination lock on the stem.
+The G4 offers an advanced security setting, including a four-digit combination lock on the stem.
 The G4 also offers an electronic security system.
 If you don’t enter the right three-digit code into the display, the lights will flash on and off and the disc brake will engage, making it difficult to roll the scooter.
 In fact, once the security system is engaged, it’s essentially impossible to drive it.
 However, this system only works when the scooter is turned on.

 The G4 also has a pedestrians mode that allows you to press a button and the scooter will go slow enough so you’re not overtaking those walking around you.
 Speaking of “on,” both scooters can be charged within about 4 hours, although the G4 can take up to five hours.
 Both scooters feature strong LED headlights and the appropriate reflectors to keep you safe at night.
 Both models are foldable electric scooters if portability is important to you.